 SAFARIS IN KENYA | KENYA TOURS | KENYA TOUR

 WHY CHOOSE CITY SIGHTSEEING TOURS ?

-City Sightseeing Tours offers Safari in Kenya, Best of Kenya Safari and Tour for private and group joining safaris for single individuals, couples, families, friends, or groups of people from all over the world are able to book holidays directly in Kenya, Zanzibar, Tanzania and other African Countries, including Flights or Hotel Bookings, Sunny Beach & Hotel Holidays, safari in Kenya and Adventure Safari Tours.
+City Sightseeing Tours offers Safari in Kenya, Best of Kenya Safari and Tour for private and group joining safaris for single individuals, couples, families, friends, or groups of people from all over the world are able to book holidays directly in Kenya, Zanzibar, Tanzania and other African Countries, including Flights or Hotel Bookings, Sunny Beach & Holiday Hotels, safari in Kenya and Adventure Safari Tours.
 We are reliable and affordable Safari company in Kenya.

 When is the best time to visit Kenya?

 One of the best times to visit Kenya is from July to September, during the country’s dry season, which also coincides with the Great Migration of wildebeest and zebra.